Is that a 1901 switch-tower from the Boston Elevated Railway

 Two more obstacles remained to be hurdled before proceeding with Phase 1.
 The first and most obvious was what to do with the Tower in the interim period and to avoid unloading and reloading it again if possible.
 Several more conferences with Mr. Richardson and others of Perini Corporation eventually produced an "OK" to store it "temporarily" at their East Boston yard, whether on the barge or removed to dry land in the yard to be determined later.
 Then there was the more difficult than the normal task of securing the permit to partially obstruct traffic in the area.
 City Hall balked at the prospect of such a project tieing up Keany Square even on a Sunday - with a possibility of it spilling over into a Monday morning rush hour.
 The day was saved by the guarantee volunteered by the J. F. White Company that they were involved and judged the operation feasible.
 By now Museum Trustees, impressed with the corporate help being offered and growing members' interest as the El was beginning to disappear, agreed to underwrite part of the costs.

 Work resumed in earnest to get the Tower ready for the lift off a Cleveland Wrecking moved ever nearer.
 Access to the area, once along with the structure, was now denied as catwalks had been torn up by workers to permit the salvage of feeder cables.
 Instead, Eugene Victory's ladder was raised evening after evening just at the tail end of the rush hour.
-All extra weight was jettisoned, and upper windows removed to permit emplacement of the spreader beams to protect the ornamental roof overhang.
+All extra weight was jettisoned, upper windows removed, and a permit emplacement of the spreader beams to protect the ornamental roof overhang.
 A passing MBTA "Cherry Picker" crane paused long enough to hoist the tow I-beams up.
 Every possible timber, bolt, cable, and pipe in any way securing the Tower to the El structure was cut away - or so it was thought. the slings of 3/4" wire rope were made up and huge quantities of Crosby clamps - not so easy to find in a hurry - were used.
 The LIFT-OFF was now scheduled for Labor Day Weekend - and none too soon as Cleveland Wrecking was scheduled to start there shortly.
 Activity reached fever pitch as the countdown began - only two left to go.
 The police precinct, now thoroughly aware of what was going on, was most cooperative.
 Public interest was growing - all who had volunteered for individual and corporate help were alerted for Sunday, September 7.

 Prayers were answered with the sun rising on the most beautiful of all possible days that Sunday morning.
 Eugene Victory's Mack truck and Gifford's tractor and low-bed trailer, also from Salem, were positioned before traffic began to build up.
 Both the MBTA and the Police Department were alerted - their reactions a mixture of relief and disbelief that the Tower would finally be removed.
 Not only was the operation drawing a fair number of sidewalk superintendents and enough Seashore personnel to have passed for an Annual Meeting but there were other activities afoot that day, too.
-Protest marchers were crossing the Charlestown High Bridge en route to City hall taking all possible press and TV coverage with them.
+Protest marchers were crossing the Charlestown High Bridge en route to City Hall taking all possible press and TV coverage with them.
 On the good side, a considerable expense was saved as the police detail to have covered our project was unavailable.
 All was in readiness.
 The Perini barge moored near the bridge, the tug to be available by simply a phone call, and the crane to start moving from across the bridge at 12:00 noon.

 So well-rehearsed was the entire operation that all went as planned, the only delay being caused at the most dramatic moment when, after several tugs of the crane, the Tower failed to budge.
 Upon closer examination, a steel clip still securing the building to the structure had managed to escape notice.
 It was promptly dealt with, hitting the paving with a loud clang.
 Moments later the crane's diesel groaned again this time followed by creaks from the Tower.
 The spontaneous cheering of the crowd now assembled indicated that indeed at 3:45 p.m., Tower C was free from the structure, complete in one piece and not disintegrating as predicted by some of the experts.